‘The first bite is the deepest!’

 Two more unconnected straight-to-video ‘sequels’ followed, although they were also original productions given a retitling: Curse III: Blood Sacrifice (aka Panga, 1991) and Curse IV: The Ultimate Sacrifice (aka Catacombs, 1993).

-Jill Schoelen (Popcorn; Cutting Class; The Stepfather), J. Eddie Peck, Jamie Farr (best known as cross-dressing Corporal Klinger in TV series MAS*H but also in genre entries Kolchak: The Night Stalker; Arnold; The New Scooby-Doo Movies), Savina Gersak (Sonny Boy), Marianne Muellerleile, Al Fann, Sydney Lassick (The Unseen; Alligator; Carrie), Terrence Evans, Sandra Sexton, Bruce Marchiano, Shiri Appleby, Bo Svenson (Sweet 16; Snowbeast), José García, Tiny Wells, Sommer Betsworth.
+The movie stars Jill Schoelen (Popcorn; Cutting Class; The Stepfather), J. Eddie Peck, Jamie Farr (best known as cross-dressing Corporal Klinger in TV series MAS*H but also in genre entries Kolchak: The Night Stalker; Arnold; The New Scooby-Doo Movies), Savina Gersak (Sonny Boy), Marianne Muellerleile, Al Fann, Sydney Lassick (The Unseen; Alligator; Carrie), Terrence Evans, Sandra Sexton, Bruce Marchiano, Shiri Appleby, Bo Svenson (Sweet 16; Snowbeast), José García, Tiny Wells, Sommer Betsworth.

 After a young man is bitten on the hand by a radioactive snake, his hand changes into a lethal snake head, which attacks everyone he comes into contact with.
 Also, his body becomes filled with snakes.
 Now, he must prevent himself from hurting others…